Catenscia/MxOps/docs/source/user_documentation/tutorial.md

 We could supply theses values by hand but that would be a huge waste of time and very prone to errors.
 Instead we can use the {doc}`values` system of `MxOps`:

-We can access the address of the `esdt-minter` contract we just deployed by using its id: "%abc-esdt-minter%address".
+We can access the address of the `esdt-minter` contract we just deployed by using its id: `%abc-esdt-minter%address`.
-As we also save the token identifier, we can access it too: "%abc-esdt-minter%EsdtIdentifier".
+As we also save the token identifier, we can access it too: `%abc-esdt-minter%EsdtIdentifier`.

 ```yaml
 type: ContractDeploy